gaox0826/mRNA-ribosome-model/README.md

 Together, these two models quantitatively bridge **transcriptional supply** and **translational demand**, revealing how yeast cells allocate resources to sustain balanced growth.

+## License
+This repository is released under the MIT License (OSI-approved).
+SPDX-License-Identifier: MIT

 ---